wso2/docs-is/en/docs/guides/login/saml-app-config-advanced.md

 #### Enable Assertion Query Request Profile

 Select the **Enable Assertion Query Request Profile** checkbox to query assertions that are persisted to the database when you login to the service provider application.
-For more information, see [Querying SAML Assertions](insertlink) .
+For more information, see [Query SAML 2.0 Assertions](../../../guides/login/query-saml-assertions) .

 ----

 #### Enable SAML2 Artifact Binding

-This is to define SAML2 artifact binding is enabled or not so that WSO2 Identity Server responds to each SAML SSO authentication request with an artifact.
-For more information, see [Configuring SAML 2.0 Artifact Binding](insertlink).
+This is to define whether SAML2 artifact binding is enabled or not so that WSO2 Identity Server responds to each SAML SSO authentication request with an artifact.
+For more information, see [Use SAML 2.0 Artifact Binding](../../../guides/login/use-artifact-binding).

 ----